-The following editorial appeared in the Miami Herald on Wednesday, March 5:
+The following editorial appeared in The Sacramento Bee on Tuesday, July 8:

-The following editorial appeared in the Kansas City Star on Tuesday, March 4:
+The following editorial appeared in the Miami Herald on Tuesday, July 1:

-The following editorial appeared in the Miami Herald on Tuesday, March 4:
+The following editorial appeared in the Raleigh (N.C.)
+News & Observer on Tuesday, July 1: